-Interface Components Description pkt-s0 MTA - PS/OSS SNMPv3: The initial SNMPv3 INFORM from the MTA to the Provisioning Server, followed by optional SNMP GET(s) by the SNMP Manager are used to query MTA device capabilities.
-This occurs at the time where SNMPv3 keys may not be available, and security is provided with an RSA signature, formatted according to Cryptographic Message Syntax.
-Later, standard SNMPv3 security is enabled to the OSS. pkt-s1 MTA - TFTP TFTP: MTA Configuration file download.
-The MTA downloads a secure configuration file (with TFTP-get) that is signed by the TFTP server and sealed with the MTA public key, with a Cryptographic Message Syntax wrapper. pkt-s2 CM - CMTS DOCSIS 1.1: Secured with BPI+ using BPI Key Management.
+Interface Components Description pkt-s0 MTA - PS/OSS Immediately after the DHCP sequence, the MTA performs Kerberos-based key management with the Provisioning Server to establish SNMPv3 keys.
+All SNMP messages are authenticated with privacy being optional. pkt-s1 MTA - TFTP MTA Configuration file download.
+When the Provisioning Server sends an SNMP Set command to the MTA, it includes both the configuration name and the hash of the file.
+Later, when the MTA downloads the file, it authenticates the configuration file using the hash value.
+The configuration file may be optionally encrypted. pkt-s2 CM - CMTS DOCSIS 1.1: Secured with BPI+ using BPI Key Management.
 BPI+ privacy layer on the HFC link. pkt-s3 MTA - MTA MTA - MG RTP: End-to-end media packets between two MTAs, or between MTA and MG.
 RTP packets are encrypted directly with the chosen cipher.
 Message integrity is optionally provided by an HMAC (Hashed Message Authentication Code).
-Keys are randomly generated and exchanged by the two endpoints inside the signaling messages via the CMS or other application server. pkt-s4 MTA - MTA MTA - MG RTCP: RTCP control protocol for RTP.
-Message integrity and encrypted by selected cipher.
+Keys are randomly generated, and exchanged by the two endpoints inside the signaling messages via the CMS or other application server. pkt-s4 MTA - MTA MTA - MG RTCP: RTCP control protocol for RTP.
+Message integrity and encryption by selected cipher.
 The RTCP keys are derived using the same secret negotiated during the RTP key management.
-No additional key management messages are needed or utilized. pkt-s5 MTA - CMS NCS: Message integrity and privacy via IPSec.
-Key management is with Kerberos with PKINIT (public key initial authentication) extension. pkt-s6 RKS - CMS Radius: Radius billing events sent by the CMS to the RKS.
-Radius authentication keys are hardcoded to 0.
-IPSec is used for message integrity, as well as privacy.
-Key management is IKE pkt-s7 RKS - CMTS Radius: Radius events sent by the CMTS to the RKS.
-Radius authentication keys are hardcoded to 0.
-IPSec is used for message integrity, as well as privacy.
+No additional key management messages are needed or utilized. pkt-s5 MTA - CMS NCS: Message integrity and privacy via IPsec.
+Key management is with Kerberos with PKINIT (public key initial authentication) extension. pkt-s6 RKS - CMS RADIUS: RADIUS billing events sent by the CMS to the RKS.
+RADIUS authentication keys are hardcoded to 0.
+IPsec is used for message integrity, as well as privacy.
+Key management is IKE pkt-s7 RKS - CMTS RADIUS: RADIUS events sent by the CMTS to the RKS.
+RADIUS authentication keys are hardcoded to 0.
+IPsec is used for message integrity, as well as privacy.
 Key management is IKE pkt-s8 CMS - CMTS COPS: COPS protocol between the GC and the CMTS, used to download QoS authorization to the CMTS.
-Security is provided with IPSec for message integrity as well as privacy.
-Key Management is IKE
+Security is provided with IPsec for message integrity, as well as privacy.
+Key management is IKE